akirak/counsel-org-clock/README.md

 - When you are clocking in a task, `counsel-org-clock-context` displays the task, its ancestors, and its descendants via Ivy.
 When not clocking in, this function behaves the same as `counsel-org-clock-history`.
 - `counsel-org-clock-history` displays entries in `org-clock-history` variable via Ivy.
+  - With a prefix argument, `counsel-org-clock-history` rebuilds the history from clock entries in `org-agenda-files`.

 ## Screenshots